-During the three months ended March 31, 2021, the Company generated same-center cash NOI of approximately \$47.2 million compared to same-center cash NOI of approximately \$50.0 million generated during the three months ended March 31, 2020, representing a 5.6% decrease.
-This decrease is primarily due to a decrease in base rents and changes in projected uncollectible rental revenue resulting from the impacts of the COVID-19 pandemic, including government-mandated shutdowns of nonessential businesses and restrictions on business operations, which resulted in some tenant turnover.
+During the three months ended March 31, 2022, the Company generated same-center cash NOI of approximately \$49.5 million compared to same-center cash NOI of approximately \$46.0 million generated during the three months ended March 31, 2021, representing a 7.5% increase.
+This increase is primarily due to an increase in base rents driven by contractual rent increases and an increase in occupancy and re-leasing spreads, and a decrease in projected uncollectible rental revenue.